gammasoft71/xtd/docs/downloads.md

 # Support

-If you need support, don't hesitate to contact us on this [Support](https://github.com/gammasoft71/xtd/issues) page.
+If you need support, don't hesitate to contact us on the [support](https://github.com/gammasoft71/xtd/issues) page.

 ______________________________________________________________________________________________